 Hello Broad Run Family!

 My name is Beverly Days.
-This is my fifth-year teaching at Broad Run High School.
-I was born in the beautiful "Sunshine State" Florida.
+This is my sixth-year teaching at Broad Run High School.
+I was born in the beautiful "Sunshine State;" Florida.
 Upon graduating high school, I enlisted in the United States Air Force, whereas, my job titles were: Fleet Management, Vehicle Operator, and Supply Computer Systems Analyst.
-Being in the Air Force, afforded me the opportunity to travel to many states and aboard, meeting many different people with diverse backgrounds: Florida, California, Hawaii, Asia, and Europe.
-I lived in Athens, Greece, for several years before returning to the United States; retiring in my home state of Florida.
-I also served during the Gulf War.
-During my service, I started courses to earn my Bachelor's Degree, in Organizational Leadership.
-After retiring from the Air Force, I continued my education and worked in the Dade County Florida Public School System.
+Being in the Air Force, afforded me the opportunity to travel throughout the states, aboard, and serving in the Gulf War.
+I met many people with diverse backgrounds, religions, and cultures.
+My favorite country to live in was Athens, Greece.
+Shortly after returning to the United States, I retired in my home state of Florida.
+During my service, I started courses to earn my Bachelor's Degree, in Business and Organizational Leadership.
+After retiring from the Air Force, I continued my education and worked in the Miami Dade County Florida Public School System.

-I believe all students can learn and as educators, we can learn from students.
-I decided to return to school and earn my Master's Degree in Education.
+My educational philosophy: I believe all students can learn and as educators, we can learn from students.
+I decided to return to school to earn my Master's Degree in Education.
 There are several elements I believe are needed to be conducive in helping each student.
-First and foremost, being patient, flexible, an active listener, observer, and making each student feel that they are important.
-Second, clarifying my expectations as their teacher, ascertaining what their goals are, and what interest them.
+First and foremost, being patient, flexible, an active listener, observer, and making each student feel that they are important, and valued.
+Second, clarifying my expectations as their teacher, ascertaining what their goals are, what interest them, and what works best for their individual learning.
 Third, promoting active engagement, inquiring minds, and independence; forth, teaching them that there is no such thing as failure.
-Helping students understand we all make mistakes, learning how to navigate and learn from mistakes are what is most important.
+More importantly, helping students understand we all make mistakes, learning how to navigate and learn from mistakes are what is most important; there is always tomorrow.

 One of my favorite quotes, by Haim G. Ginott, “I’ve come to a frightening conclusion that I am the decisive element in the classroom.
 It’s my personal approach that creates the climate.
 It’s my daily mood that makes the weather.
 As a teacher, I possess a tremendous power to make a child’s life miserable or joyous.
 I can be a tool of torture or an instrument of inspiration.
 I can humiliate or heal.
 In all situations, it is my response that decides whether a crisis will be escalated or de-escalated and a child humanized or dehumanized.”
 I want to be the positive element in your child's life!